melsadany/reddit-lingo/README.md

 run `$ ../../../node_modules/.bin/ng g component`

 This generates the files for a new angular component and updates the Angular app classes which need to know about its existence
+Make sure the new assessment is in the assessments folder with the rest Make sure the new component imported in the assesments module and put it in the declarations list

 1. Understanding code structure [Angular Architecture](https://angular.io/guide/architecture)
    - Opinionated Angular Structure (modules, components, services, routing, etc)